St Peter’s Street Studios

 Exciting Development for Local Craft and Arts Workers – You Can Help

-We are now the owners of the former Bible Christian Chapel, known as St Peter’s Streetl.
+We are now the owners of the former Bible Christian Chapel, known as St Peter’s Street.
 This became possible when a generous benefactor made a substantial loan to enable us to buy it.
-We need to keep fundraising to pay this back.
+We heard in November they have decided to gift £200,000 of that loan, leaving on £46,000 for us to repay.
 You can support the studios, through this link.

 The Building